hweikel/travelog/content/posts/2018-09-17/index.md

 ![](/posts/2018-09-17/icelandbush3.jpeg)

 Inside, it was completely silent and dry.
 I walked through the network of “rooms” at a crouch, following the bush 100 feet along the park’s edge and then back to my gear.
-I laid my camping pad between the cartoon boulders and slept for a pristine six hours, awaking completely dry in time to catch my next flight.
+I laid my camping pad between the cartoon boulders and slept for a pristine six hours, waking completely dry in time to catch my next flight.